vishnu-kyatannawar/blog/clfuxg7l6000609mm4aaxht0z.md

 docker volume rm docker-test_mongodb
 ```

-Above commands will remove both containers and volume.

 ### **Restore Backup**

-First I will create the containers again.
-And we can verify that the volume is deleted by checking the databases on Mongo Express.
+I will proceed to recreate the containers, and we can confirm that the volume has been deleted by checking the databases on Mongo Express.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1680247432450/75d1669d-e2a3-4609-8766-ea9b6581e01f.png align="center")